kubernetes-sigs/cluster-api-provider-aws/docs/book/src/topics/multitenancy.md

   selector: {}
 ```

-**Important** The default behaviour of an empty label selector is to match all objects, however here we do not follow that behavior to avoid unintended access to the identitys.
+**Important** The default behaviour of an empty label selector is to match all objects, however here we do not follow that behavior to avoid unintended access to the identities.
 This is consistent with core cluster API selectors, e.g., Machine and ClusterResourceSet selectors.
 The result of matchLabels and matchExpressions are ANDed.